 Local

-Laken Riley murder: Jose Ibarra requests new trial, motion hearing expected today
+Laken Riley murder: Jose Ibarra requests new trial

-ATHENS, Ga. — The man convicted of killing nursing student Laken Riley on the University of Georgia campus is expected to appear in court.
-A judge will hear Jose Ibarra’s attorneys’ motion for a new trial.
+ATHENS, Ga. — The man convicted of killing nursing student Laken Riley on the University of Georgia campus is in court Friday, and a judge is hearing Jose Ibarra’s attorneys’ motion for a new trial.

 Ibarra was found guilty of Riley’s murder in Nov.
 2024 and sentenced to life in prison without parole.